GigigoGreenLabs/DBModule/README.md

   }
  ```
 ### step 2: ':app' build.gradle
+---
-You must to add the plugin in your app, for annotation
+You must to add the plugin in your app, for process annotations.
 ```groovy
 apply plugin: 'com.android.application'
 apply plugin: 'com.neenbedankt.android-apt' //add this line